 For greater control, you can define properties at the individual Item level.

 Once preparation is complete, click on the button to proceed with the acquisition.
-A confirmation dialog will appear, notifying you that the Content Cart is about to be transferred from source to target Servers - click Yes to proceed.
-A second confirmation dialog will confirm the result of the acquisition, with the acquired Items available to browse in the target Server through the Explorer panel.
-If, before closing the Content Cart dialog, you run the preparation again - clicking - the Status and Action fields will update to reflect the result - displaying
+A confirmation dialog will appear, notifying you that the Content Cart is about to be transferred from source to target servers - click Yes to proceed.
+A second confirmation dialog will confirm the result of the acquisition, with the acquired Items available to browse in the target server through the Explorer panel.

 Acquiring Data in IntLib Format